Nigel-Mark-Smith/virtualbox_centos_servers/README.md

-Create_server_test_using_PXE|Creating a new server with a fixed IP address using PXE|9 Create_iSCSI_target_server|Creating a new server which provides iSCSI backend storage|10 Create_iSCSI_initiator_server|Creating a new server which utilises iSCSI backend storage|11 APPENDIX_A.txt|Template for removal of a VM|N/A APPENDIX_B.txt|Process for installing Guest Additions on VM|N/A
+Create_server_test_using_PXE|Creating a new server with a fixed IP address using PXE|9 Create_iSCSI_target_server|Creating a new server which provides iSCSI backend storage|10 Create_iSCSI_initiator_server|Creating a new server which utilises iSCSI backend storage|11 Create_router_server|Creating a new server which utilises iSCSI backend storage|12 APPENDIX_A.txt|Template for removal of a VM|N/A APPENDIX_B.txt|Process for installing Guest Additions on VM|N/A